Can you create a sense of closeness or intimacy with a complete stranger? Psychology research says, yes, you can.

 24. How do you feel about your relationship with your mother?

-28. Tell your partner what you like about him or her; be very honest this time, saying things that you might not say to someone you’ve just met.
+28. Tell your partner what you like about them.
+Try to be honest, saying things you might not say to someone you’ve just met.

 29. Share with your partner an embarrassing moment in your life.